SolType: Refinement Types for Arithmetic Overflow in Solidity: Overview

 \subsection{Discharging Overflow Safety on Local Variables}

 We now demonstrate how our refinement type system can be used to verify arithmetic safety in this example.
-Consider the \lstinline{mint} function in Fig~\ref{fig:erc20-example-ir}.
+Consider the \lstinline{mint} function in Fig.~\ref{fig:erc20-example-ir}.
 The require statement on line~\ref{line:mint_tot_check} is a runtime overflow check for \lstinline{tot1 + amt}.
 If the runtime check fails, then the contract will abort the current transactions, meaning that it discards any changes to state variables.
+However, \lstinline{tot1 + amt >= tot1} only works as a runtime overflow check when the integers are machine integers.
+Since Solid operates on mathematical integers, \toolname will heuristically rewrite common overflow check patterns over machine integers\footnote{Specifically, the patterns include \lstinline{X + Y >= X} and \lstinline{X + Y >= Y}, with similar patterns for multiplication.}, such as the one above, into a predicate over mathematical integers:

-Since \toolname keeps track of this run-time check as a \textit{guard predicate}, it is able to prove the safety of the addition on line~\ref{line:mint_tot_add}.
+where $\pmaxint$ is a constant equal to the maximum machine integer ($= 2^{256}-1$ for Solidity's \lstinline{uint} type).
+Since \toolname keeps track of this predicate as a \textit{guard predicate}, it is able to prove the safety of the addition on line~\ref{line:mint_tot_add}.

 Next, we explain how \toolname proves the safety of the addition on line~\ref{line:mint_bals_add}.
 For now, let us assume that the refinement type annotation for \lstinline{bals} is indeed valid, i.e., \lstinline{bals1} has the following refinement type (we omit base type annotations for easier readability):